 However, the resurgence was short lived and real growth in the GDP slowed progressively to 4.3% in 1990 and to a meagre 0.1% in 1993.
+The growth improved slightly to 1.8% in 1998 before dropping to 1.4% in 1999.
 The explanation for this downturn includes poor weather and the uncertainties caused by the introduction of multi-party democracy.
-But most significant was the recession in the developed economies which reduced export earnings, terms of trade and Kenya's capacity to import capital goods.
+But most significant was the recession in the developed economies adversely affected Kenyas' terms of trade, reduced export earnings and the capacity to import capital goods.
 These adverse circumstances coincided with financial imbalances which led to a widening fiscal deficit, inflation and high interest rates.

-Despite the mixed economic performance since independence, by the 1980s.
-Kenya had achieved distinctly more favourable social indicators than most countries in the Sub-saharan Africa.
-Life expectancy and infant mortality rates attained in Kenya were well above average obtained in these regions.
+Despite the mixed economic performance since independence, by the 1980s Kenya had achieved distinctly more favourable social indicators than most countries in the Sub-saharan Africa.
+Life expectancy and infant mortality rates attained in Kenya were more impressive than those obtained in other countries in the region.
 This progress has been maintained for many indicators.
 Infant and child mortality rates continued to fall and there was further progress in increasing life expectancy.
 Kenya had achieved nearly universal primary school enrolment by the early 1980s.
 With regard to other indicators, the progress has been far less impressive.
 Secondary school enrolment increased only from 20% to 30% of the relevant age group.
 Child malnutrition rates, after showing improvement during 1982-87, stagnated and even deteriorated in some areas.
 Thirty-four percent of the population under five is currently estimated to be stunted which compares poorly with the average of 39% for the region.